 A baby sleeping bag is a great option for new parents worried about how their baby is sleeping at night.
 Essentially, they're a wearable blanket for your baby to cocoon themselves inside of and there are loads of benefits to using them instead of traditional duvets and blankets.
 But how should they fit and what tog should you buy?
 That's where a baby sleeping bag guide comes in handy.

 Not only are baby sleeping bags great for keeping your baby comfortable and happy through the night, but according to the Lullaby Trust, a baby sleeping bag is amongst the essentials for a safe night's sleep for your baby as they can reduce the chance of sudden infant death syndrome (SIDS).
-They've put together this helpful guide to buying safer sleep products for your baby
+They've put together this helpful guide to buying safer sleep products for your baby.

 What is a baby sleeping bag?